ec-jrc/lisflood-code/4_Static-Maps_land-use/index.md

 ## Fraction of inland water
-### General map informatio and possible source data
+### General map information and possible source data
 | Map name | File name;type | Units; range | Description |
 | :---| :--- | :--- | :--- |
 |Fraction of inland water         | fracwater.nc; <br> Type: Float32          | Units: -;<br> Range: [0-1]         |Inland water fraction for each grid-cell; values range from 0 (grid-cell has no inland water) to 1 (grid-cell is fully covered with inland water) |